Prabuddhi-05/human/README.md

 # human

-This repository contains a ROS package for real-time human detection, tracking humans within bounding boxes, and estimating thier body postures using Ultralytics YOLOv8 and integrating features for multi-camera support and 2D to 3D pose estimation and visualization of 3D pose using human stick figures.
+This repository contains a ROS package for real-time human detection, tracking humans within bounding boxes, and estimating their body postures using Ultralytics YOLOv8 and integrating features for multi-camera support and 2D to 3D pose estimation and visualization of 3D pose using human stick figures.

 ## How to arrange the setup before running the system